 Personal injury victims often struggle with mounting medical bills, hindrances to their ability to work, and the emotional and psychological consequences that may result.
 However, you should be aware that you may have a legal path to recover monetary compensation for these harms from the party responsible.

-Whether you were injured in a slip and fall, car accident, construction site accident, through medical malpractice, or another accident caused by negligence, you could potentially recover damages through a personal injury lawsuit.
+Whether you were injured in a slip and fall, a car accident, a construction site accident, medical malpractice, or another accident caused by negligence, you could potentially recover damages through a personal injury lawsuit.
 Your compensation will account for both economic and non-economic damages and, in some cases, may call for additional punitive damages.